Radovan Vitek is a private man. There is very little information about him on the Internet.

-For example, Radovan Vitek owns 94% of CPI, which owns a real-estate portfolio worth around €11.2 billion.
+For example, Vitek owns 94% of CPI Property Group, the company he founded.
+CPI owns a real-estate portfolio worth around €11.2 billion.

-And yet, Forbes estimates his real-time wealth at…$4.6 billion, which doesn’t make any sense (even if we discount the debt, Vitek should be worth around $6 billion).
+And yet, Forbes estimates Vitek’s real-time wealth at the time of this writing at…$4.6 billion, which doesn’t make any sense (even if we discount the debt, Vitek should be worth around $6 billion).

 As a result, while I suspect that the broad lines of this article reflect objective reality, the details about Radovan Vitek’s dealings are probably not entirely true.